lemkeh/semrush_cup/README.md

 • Model training
 <!-- • Clustering via K-Means(I'll add file later) -->
 Due to the large data usage my PC's RAM had no chance in all off objectives.

 These are some of ideas still haven't been implemented:

+• Use hash2vec on urls/splitted urls

+• Make clustering with other models(DBSCAN and OPTICS)

+• Apply UMAP

+Next two are kinda doubtful, but I'd try them:

 • Split url by domain parts than use tf-idf on them

 • Split url by domain and count subdomains and path's parts

-• Use hash2vec on urls/splitted urls

-• Make clustering with other models(DBSCAN and OPTICS)